devtut/generate/docs/python/list.md

 </li>
 <li>
 **Copying**
-The default assignment "=" assigns a reference of the original list to the new name.
+The default assignment &quot;=&quot; assigns a reference of the original list to the new name.
 That is, the original name and new name are both pointing to the same list object.
 Changes made through any of them will be reflected in another.
 This is often not what you intended.
 <pre><code>b = a
 a.append(6)
 # b: [1, 2, 3, 4, 5, 6]